Graduate Studies in Dreams

 www.saybrook.edu

-Saybrook Graduate School offers graduate online course work in Dream Studies, as well as an online and residential Dream Studies Certificate Program.
+Saybrook University offers graduate online course work in Dream Studies, as well as an online/residential Dream Studies Certificate.
 The Dream Studies certificate is designed to help students gain an understanding of the important research about dreams and to implement that knowledge in order to accomplish personal and professional goals.
 Our teaching approach encourages the student to explore personal interests and learn through experience as well as to come to an appreciation of research in the field.
 This certificate will give students an understanding of dream research, practice and personal meaning.

 Stanley Krippner, Ph.D. skrippner@saybrook.edu